 Sitting at a café in north Oakland, Dawit Bermane remembers his escape from Eritrea.
 This audio podcast is the second in a series on the Bay Area’s Eritrean community.

 It’s been almost a year since the Justice Department announced it would no longer go after medical marijuana providers who comply with state law.
 For Mickey Martin, whose Oakland shop distributed edibles laced with cannabis, the decision came a little too late.
-Mario Furloni and Patrick Kollman have the story.
+[This video report is no longer available.]

 Ben Franklin, font of aphorisms, said “In this world nothing can be said to be certain.
 Except death and taxes.”
 But there’s one unescapable reality Franklin seems to have missed: laundry.

 Oakland’s new police chief Anthony Batts told a community meeting that he wants to try curfews and other methods from his tenure in Long Beach, but doesn’t know if Oakland’s progressive political community will accept them.